davidsamu/seal/doc/SOPs/Data file naming conventions.md

   - *mem*: memory saccade (?)
   - *map*: RF mapping, this can contain additional characters, e.g. *mapping*
 - 2nd part: task modifier, capitalized!
-  - Pas: passive (no saccade required, just fixation)
+  - *Pas*: passive (no saccade required, just fixation)
-  - Rem: remote (both, or one(?) of S1 and S2 appear out of RF, at the ipsilater hemifield)
+  - *Rem*: remote (both, or one(?) of S1 and S2 appear out of RF, at the ipsilater hemifield)
-  - Sep: separated (one of S1 or S2 appears within RF, the other out of RF)
+  - *Sep*: separated (one of S1 or S2 appears within RF, the other out of RF)
-  - Sim: simultaneous MT + PFC recordings
+  - *Sim*: simultaneous MT + PFC recordings
-  - Uncert: uncertain location (S2 appears at same/different location to S1 at 50/50% of the times)
+  - *Uncert*: uncertain location (S2 appears at same/different location to S1 at 50/50% of the times)
-  - X: PFC inactivated
+  - *X*: PFC inactivated

 Multiple modifier keywords can be used, e.g. ddRemPasX, but keep with order applied for previous recordings.
 For all task names that occur in previous recordings, see column headers of recording table files in y:\yesbackup\ElectrophysiologyData\Session Notes\Generated Recording Tables\Recording Tables\